jestjs/jest/docs/CLI.md

 ### `--onlyChanged`

 Alias: `-o`.
 Attempts to identify which tests to run based on which files have changed in the current repository.
-Only works if you're running tests in a git repository at the moment.
+Only works if you're running tests in a git/hg repository at the moment and requires a static dependency graph (ie. no dynamic requires).

 ### `--runInBand`

 Alias: `-i`.
 Run all tests serially in the current process, rather than creating a worker pool of child processes that run tests.
-This is sometimes useful for debugging, but generally discouraged.
+This can be useful for debugging.

 ### `--setupTestFrameworkScriptFile=<file>`